 "That's right."
 Ran said, nodding her head.
 "Ah, but I wouldn't say that sort of thing in front of either of them.
 Kazuha-chan still hasn't said anything and Hattori-kun's a bit... clueless on that matter."
 She said, putting it lightly.

 "Tch, after all this time?"
 Sonoko said, half rolling her eyes as they trudged towards the ski lodge.
 "I can't decide which of you guys is worse- you and Shinichi-kun, or those two."
 She shrugged her shoulders.
 "Well, I guess at least Shinichi-kun has the excuse of not being around."
 She paused, tilting her head to one side as if considering her words.
 "Or rather, doesn't that make him the worse?
-He can't even be bothered to hang around you, too busy with whatever weirdo case that's been taking up so much of his time."
+He can't even be bothered to hang around you, too busy with whatever weirdo case that's been taking up so much of his time.
+Some genius detective he is if he can't solve a single case after all this time."

 I'm right here, oi.
 Conan couldn't help but think to himself, resisting the urge to roll his eyes.
 The brief snicker he heard from Ai's direction didn't exactly help matters much.
 It wasn't exactly like it was by choice, either- if he had any say in the matter, he would be normal sized and would be going on this ski trip with Ran as Shinichi, and not Conan.